aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

 If you did not encounter any errors, you can optionally verify if everything was created correctly on the controller.

-- Navigate to the "aws-workshop-xx"  project in your Org
-- Select Infrastructure -> Blueprint
+- Select **Infrastructure -> Blueprint** in your project

-- Click on the "cloudwatch-blueprint" custom cluster blueprint
+- Click on the **cloudwatch-blueprint** custom cluster blueprint
 ![v1 CloudWatch Blueprint](/images/cloudwatch_blueprint_newversion.png)

 ---

 ## Step 4: Apply Cluster Blueprint

-We will use rctl to apply the newly created blueprint to the imported cluster.
+We will use Rafay CLI (rctl) to apply the newly created blueprint to the imported cluster.

-- Edit the file "imported-cluster-bootstrap.yaml" that was previosuly created when importing the cluster
+- Edit the file *imported-cluster-bootstrap.yaml* that was previously created when importing the cluster

-- Update the cluster blueprint section of the file with the name of the newly created blueprint, "cloudwatch-blueprint"
+- Update the cluster blueprint section of the file with the name of the newly created blueprint *cloudwatch-blueprint*

-- Under the blueprint section, add the blueprint version to spec file
+- Under the blueprint section add the blueprint version to spec file
 ``` yaml
     blueprint: cloudwatch-blueprint
     blueprintversion: v1
 ```

-- Save the file
-- Execute the following command to update the cluster with the newly created blueprint
+- Save the file and execute the following command to update the cluster with the newly created blueprint
 ```
 rctl apply -f imported-cluster-bootstrap.yaml
 ```